buildbuddy-io/buildbuddy/docs/cache-encryption-keys.md

 - The key used for encryption and decryption may be cached in memory by the BuildBuddy infrastructure for up to 10
 - minutes for performance reasons.

-- The customer managed key may be rotated.
+- The customer-managed key may be rotated.
 During rotation, the old key material must remain accessible for at least 24 hours.

 ## Implementation details